 Learn the ins, outs and everything in-between of the toilet cistern—perfect if you need to do a spot of toilet troubleshooting.

 Is the flush on your toilet playing up?
 Is something malfunctioning beyond your control?
 Does your bathroom plumbing need looking at?
-Before rushing to phone a professional, have a little look at the cistern as often, this is the main point of failure. the question is, how does a flush toilet actually work and what is a cistern?
+Before rushing to phone a professional, have a little look at the cistern as often, this is the main point of failure.
+The question is, how does a flush toilet actually work and what is a cistern?

-A cistern is a large, often rectangular, tank that holds the water that the toilet uses to flush the waste into the sewage system.
+A cistern is a large, often rectangular, tank that holds the water the toilet uses to flush the waste into the sewage system.
 There are a few different kinds of cistern and flush systems that impact how your cistern works, but many cisterns in our homes and offices operate on the same basic principle of using gravity to flush the toilet.

 By understanding the individual toilet parts and their specific function, you should hopefully be able to better diagnose the issues that occur when something isn't working.
 You may even be able to perform a simple do-it-yourself fix that’ll save you money on a plumber.